filiph/filiphnet/src/text.md

 Hi, I'm Filip.
 I'm a programming buff with formal training in journalism.
 I&nbsp;work at Google in&nbsp;California.
-In&nbsp;my spare time, I&nbsp;build a procedural, AI-driven book, and create silly software experiments.
+In&nbsp;my spare time, I'm&nbsp;building a procedural, AI-driven book, and create silly software experiments.

 ## Projects